Triyuga Municipality: Nearest airports

 The town in connected to Indian border via Thadi in Nepal and Laukaha in India which is 51 km South of Gaighat are a part of one of the agreed route for Mutual Trade between India and Nepal.
 Nepal Government of Nepal has set up a dedicated customs office in the town. and Government of India has set up a Land Customs Station with a Superintendent level officer.

 Laukaha has Laukaha Bazar railway station which is a big line and connects to rest of India via Train and NH57 via road.

-Communications

-Communication facilities is available in the town.
-Internet services are provided by Nepal Telecom, Subisu, Broadlink, Worldlink.
-Telephone services are provided by Nepal Telecom, Ncell and United Telecommunications.
-Both Pstn as well as cellular phones can be used in the city.

-Banking

-Following banking and financial institutions provides services in the city.